jpatil6/creativeapproaches2/_posts/2018-09-11-Thoughts-on-Bad-Writer-by-Michael-Mohammed-Ahmad.md

 comments: false
 ---

   Michael Mohammed Ahmad sums his understanding of poor creative writing in the conversational narrative essay, 'Bad Writer'.
-Drawing from refreshingly original personal anecdotes and
+Drawing from refreshingly original personal anecdotes and a